jihunhwang/jihunhwang.github.io/index.markdown

 </p>

 <p>
-I am broadly interested in studying <b>cryptography</b> and coding theory using tools from <b>complexity theory</b>, Fourier analysis, and algebraic geometry.
+My interests lie in theoretical computer science in general.
+In particular, I am interested in studying <b>cryptography</b> and coding theory using tools from <b>complexity theory</b>, Fourier analysis, and algebraic geometry.
 I also like to talk about optimizations, quantum computing, and cybersecurity, but not as much as I like cryptography.
 </p>